Van Hove singularities in the density of states of a chaotic dynamical system: Escape criteria

 \section{Escape criteria}

 We will begin by summarising some of the well-known properties of the recursion relation \eqref{eq:recursion}.
 Some exemplar orbits are shown in Fig.~\ref{fig:examples}.
 In each case, the initial values $\{x_i\}_{i=0,1,2}$ are chosen to lie within the interval $[-2,2]$.
 It is apparent that the behaviour typically takes one of three forms.
 In some cases, the orbits appear to stay bounded, fluctuating erratically within the interval $[-2,2]$, as shown in Figs.~\ref{fig:examples}(a)--(c).
 However, for some initial conditions the orbit escapes the interval $[-2,2]$ and then diverges quickly, as shown in Figs.~\ref{fig:examples}(d)--(e).
 Finally, there also exist periodic orbits.
 One is depicted in Fig.~\ref{fig:examples}(f), which is an example of the 6-periodic orbits that will occur if two of the three initial values are zero.
-Notice that the repeating non-zero value can be arbitrarily large, depending on the initial values (in particular, it can be either inside or outside of the critical interval $[-2,2]$).
+Notice that the repeating non-zero value can be arbitrarily large, depending on the initial values.

-In light of the behaviour shown in Fig.~\ref{fig:examples}, it may be unclear what escape criteria for this system may look like.
-Fortunately, this has been one of the main questions considered in the literature.
+Escape criteria for this system have been established in the literature.
 The existence of periodic orbits as in Fig.~\ref{fig:examples}(f) shows that leaving the interval $[-2,2]$ is not sufficient to guarantee divergence, however it was shown in \cite[Theorem~3.1]{davies2023super} that if we also have three successively growing terms, in the sense that

-for some $N$, then the orbit is guaranteed to diverge.
-Since the version of this result proved in \cite[Theorem 3.1]{davies2023super} is slightly weaker than showing divergence, a modification of the argument is given in Appendix~\ref{app:escape} for completeness.
+for some $N$, then the orbit is guaranteed to diverge\footnote{Since the version of this result proved in \cite[Theorem 3.1]{davies2023super} is slightly weaker than showing divergence, a modification of the argument is included here in Appendix~\ref{app:escape}, for completeness.}.